kevinfiol/kevinfiol.github.io/content/resume.md

 ## Open Source

-* **enhanced-gog** • A JavaScript plugin for GOG.com that displays current and historically lowest prices from multiple storefronts while you browse, with multi-region currency support.
+* **Enhanced-GOG** • A JavaScript plugin for GOG.com that displays current and historically lowest prices from multiple storefronts while you browse, with multi-region currency support.

 * **LÖVELY2D** • LÖVE2D Game Engine plugin for Sublime Text 4.
 Provides API information, autocomplete, and function signature helpers to aid in development.